Aaron Judge stays at 61 homers as Orioles beat Yankees 2-1

 Ryan Mountcastle singled in a run in the first for his 84th RBI.
 Oswaldo Cabrera tied the score in the fifth for the AL East champion Yankees with his fifth home run since his debut on Aug.
 17.

-Domingo German (2-4) walked his first two batters in the sixth and retired Mountcastle on a groundout, Britton relieved and walked Gunnar Henderson and hen threw a pitch to pinch-hitter Jesus Aguilar that went to the backstop, and he failed to cover the plate.
+Domingo Germán (2-4) walked his first two batters in the sixth and retired Mountcastle on a groundout, Britton relieved and walked Gunnar Henderson and then threw a pitch to pinch-hitter Jesús Aguilar that went to the backstop, and he failed to cover the plate.
 Britton was replaced by Ron Marinaccio.
 Under baseball’s rules, a pitcher must face three batters or complete a half-inning, but he can be replaced earlier if hurt.

 Rookie DL Hall pitched a perfect ninth with two strikeouts for his first save since 2019 at Class A.